 So what makes up supply?
 Like demand, when it comes to real estate supply is not driven only by financial considerations.
 We could think of it as desire, too, but it makes more sense to me to think of it as motivation.
 If one seller is more motivated to sell than another, then all things being equal they will accept a lower price.
 The converse is also true – an unmotivated seller may hold out for a higher price, or may not sell at all.

-This also helps explain the financial crisis, as homeowners who found themselves unable to make their payments suddenly became highly motivated to sell, and banks that suddenly had large inventories of foreclosed homes were similarly motivated.
+This also helps explain the financial crisis, as homeowners who found themselves unable to make their payments suddenly became highly motivated to sell even if they would have to sell for a loss, and banks that suddenly had large inventories of foreclosed homes were similarly motivated.
 With fewer buyers being able to qualify because of the collapse of the sub-prime / stupid lending market, values were bound to go down and the number of available homes on the market was bound to go up.

 The lesson is that the motivation of sellers of real estate can change very quickly, and brings about rapid changes in market conditions.